When you run a business, you’re legally required to ensure there's a high standard of electrical safety within the workplace

-Portable electrical equipment should checked and maintained to minimise the risk of accidents and injury.
+Portable electrical equipment should be checked and maintained to minimise the risk of accidents and injury.
 However, most equipment in an office environment will pose little risk.
 So what are your obligations?

 Maintaining computer health and safety is essential.
 Portable appliance testing helps to ensure electrical safety at work.
-Faulty equipment could cause electric shocks, burns or start a fire.
+Faulty equipment could cause electric shocks, burns or even start a fire.

 What is portable electrical equipment?